malbruhh/NutriScan-AI/README.md

-# Nutrition Analyzer Web Application
+# NutriScan AI: Personalized Calorie Tracker

+---

 ## Overview

-**NutriScan AI : Personalized Calorie Tracker** is a webb application that allows users to analyze food items using **text input and/or images**.
+**NutriScan AI** is a web application that allows users to analyze food items using **text input and/or images**.
 It leverages **Google Gemini (gemini-2.5-flash)** via a FastAPI backend to estimate calories and macronutrients, returning structured nutritional data in JSON format.

 The system is designed with a clear separation between: